 The fruit got its name from the taste of its fermented pulp: it reminds of peach.

-The Peach Palm tree provided important staple food to the Amerindians.
+The Peach Palm tree provided important staple food.
 They consumed both the fruit and the heart of palm.
 They highly valued the fruit due to its nutritional values.

 It is a good source of carbohydrates and fat, contains a lot of vitamin A, iron, thiamine, riboflavin and niacin.